On this page

 - Fees for preparing a statement of advice.

 Whether you are building wealth, wanting to make the most of an inheritance or planning your retirement income, the financial decisions you make can have important implications for your wealth and wellbeing.
-With so much at stake, it is often wise to seek professional financial advice to achieve your goals.
-If you do, take sensible steps to make sure you get high quality advice for the best price.
+With so much at stake, it’s wise to seek professional financial advice to achieve your goals.
+If you do, take sensible steps to make sure you get quality advice for a competitive price.